jamescrowley321/py-identity-model/README.md

 ![Build](https://github.com/jamescrowley321/py-identity-model/workflows/Build/badge.svg)
 ![License](https://img.shields.io/pypi/l/py-identity-model)

-WIP - OIDC helper library.
-This project is very immature and rough, so check back in periodically as more features and documentation are added.
+OIDC helper library.
+This project is very limited in functionality, but it has been used in production for years as the foundation of Flask/FastAPI middleware implementations.

+Does not currently support opaque tokens.

 Inspired By: